fmgarage/ft-fms-docker/README.md

 Sometimes when stopping the server container with `tools/stop_server`, the fmshelper process doesn't exit.
 We're still figuring out why.
 The StopTimeout for the container is 10 minutes, after that it will be stopped forcefully.
 You can take a shortcut with `docker stop fms-[name-tag] -t 5` (stop with timeout 5 seconds).

+Docker Desktop for Windows fails to restart, rebooting Windows may be the fastest way solve this.